prathamesonar/fix4ever/README.md

         ```bash
         npm run dev
         ```
-        Vite will start the development server, usually on port 5173.
+        the development server will start on port 5173.

 4.  **Access the Application:** Open your web browser and navigate to `http://localhost:5173`.